PostgreSQL: Database administration

+VisuaLeaf is a multi database workspace that allows users to work with PostgreSQL and other databases visually.
+Users can visualize their data, create queries visually, design database schemas, and write SQL scripts.
+VisuaLeaf also provides features such as RBAC management, query building, data visualization, and database administration tools.

 A number of companies offer proprietary tools for PostgreSQL.
 They often consist of a universal core that is adapted for various specific database products.
 These tools mostly share the administration features with the open source tools but offer improvements in data modeling, importing, exporting or reporting.

 Notable users

 Notable organizations and products that use PostgreSQL as the primary database include: